weakish/docs-en/views/realtime-guide-intermediate.md

 - `FileMessage` File message (.txt, .doc, .md, etc.)
 - `LocationMessage` Location message

 When composing messages with these types, you can include additional information by attaching custom attributes in the format of key-value pairs.
-For example, if your are sending an message and need to include city information, you can put it into `attributes` of the message rather than create your own message type.
+For example, if your are sending a message and need to include city information, you can put it into `attributes` of the message rather than create your own message type.

 ```js
 var messageWithCity = new TextMessage("It's too cold now.");